danielnilsson9/78k0r-pgm/README.md

 The physical port (Serial1) is used for communication with the MCU.
 The virtual port (Serial) is used for communication with the computer (flashing tool).

-You need to make three connections to the Renesas MCU.
+You need to make the following connections to the Renesas MCU.

 TOOL0 -> RX & TX of Serial (Connect to both joining them together)
 RESET -> D9
 FLMD  -> D10
+GND -> GND
+5V -> 5V (Only if Renesas MCU is not powered by other circuit)

 You can change the pins in firmware/Config.h if needed.